s-gregorini003/tflite-multiclass-speech-recognition/README.md

 ![Investigated models architecture](https://github.com/s-gregorini003/tflite-multiclass-speech-recognition/blob/master/img/investigated-models.png)

-## Test the Model in Google Colab
+## Test the Models in Google Colab

 If you don't want to deploy the trained model on a Pi, you can still test the system in Colab.
-Download one of the models, upload it in Colab `tmp` folder, select the model in the first cell of section 4 run the first cell and all the cells in Section **4 Interactive Testing**
+First, download one of the pretrained models from these links:

 - [alexnet_tflite_kws_model.h5](https://mega.nz/file/As8FmKaZ#tD19NuM20v6fICTVc9mlnCu96PbMyLs-y9RRCkfl744)

 - [squeezenet_tflite_kws_model.h5](https://mega.nz/file/81VGla6C#rebzDLHpsvPoANFJB64g7t0J1PKxRftTLd88aU1fo2g)

 - [vgg16_tflite_kws_model.h5](https://mega.nz/file/xskTHI6D#xjfoEvst9HWaFQsrBmXjXM_7dQzcf1MCX6TCNhYkoGE)

+Then, open the notebook in Colab and upload the ".h5" file into the `/tmp/` folder.
+In the first cell of section **4 Interactive Testing**, follow the instruction and type the name of the model in the variable `selected_model`.
+Finally, run the very first cell of the notebook and then all the cells in section 4.

 ## Run Inference on a Raspberry Pi